 Before coming to the Tennessee Department of Agriculture, Ball held positions in both marketing and advertising companies and spent several years serving as the communications coordinator for the Tennessee Pork Producers Association.
 She was raised on her family’s farm in Coffee County where her family ran a purebred hog operation.

-Whitney Flatt has been with the Tennessee Department of Agriculture (TDA) since 2016, serving as a Program Coordinator for the Tennessee Agricultural Enhancement Program (TAEP).
-During her time with TAEP, she oversaw the Grain Storage, Hay Storage, Livestock Feed Storage, and Livestock Working Facility Cover programs.
-She also served as TAEP’s outreach specialist, providing customer support to over 3,000 producers annually.
+Whitney Flatt has been with the Department of Agriculture since 2016, originally serving as a program coordinator for the Tennessee Agricultural Enhancement Program (TAEP).
+During her time with TAEP, she oversaw the grain storage, hay storage, livestock feed storage, and livestock working facility cover programs.
+She also served as TAEP’s outreach specialist, providing customer support to more than 3,000 producers annually.

-Prior to joining TDA, Whitney worked as a Project Coordinator for the 2Seeds Network, a development non-profit based in Tanzania, East Africa.
+Prior to joining the department, Whitney worked as a project coordinator for the 2Seeds Network, a development non-profit based in Tanzania, East Africa.
 Her work with 2Seeds centered on agribusiness training, value and supply chain management, and human capital development.

 Whitney holds a Bachelor of Science in International Relations from Middle Tennessee State University (MTSU), with her focus of study centering on food security and international development.
 While attending MTSU, she studied abroad in Czech Republic, Honduras, and Israel, as well as interned for the Center for Strategic and International Studies, a D.C.-based policy think tank, with their Global Food Security Project.